 Student Learning Outcomes:

-Explore the history and theory for various modalities.
-(MSBMT 4.2 B-1-b, B-3-a, f; FSMTB Benefits & Physiological Effects of Techniques that Manipulate Soft Tissue A-D, F, Pathology, Contraindications, Areas of Caution, Special Populations A-D)
+Explain the history and theory of various modalities.

-Describe the theory and history of Swedish therapy.
+Summarize the theory and history of Swedish therapy.

-Investigate the history and theory of reflexology.
+Explain the historical origins and theoretical basis of reflexology.

-Be able to identify contraindications when working with the pre-natal mother intechniques specific to her.
+Apply knowledge of contraindications and techniques appropriate for prenatal massage.

-Examine the theory of pre-event and post-event sports massage.
+Compare the theory and purpose of pre-event and post-event sports massage.

-Identify muscles and their origin, insertion, and action.
+Illustrate muscles and their origin, insertion, and action.

-Be able to perform chair massage and display knowledge of proper body mechanicsand marketing skills.
+Demonstrate chair massage and display knowledge of proper body mechanics.

-Examine skills in massage therapy for various modalities.(MSBMT 4.2 B-1-b, B-3-a, f; FSMTB Benefits & Physiological Effects of Techniques that Manipulate Soft Tissue A-D, F, Pathology, Contraindications, Areas of Caution, Special Populations A-D)
+Examine skills in massage therapy for various modalities.

-Explore basic skills in massage therapy, including application of the five basic strokes (effleurage, petrissage, friction, tapotement, and vibration) in the context of full body relaxation massage using proper body mechanics, injury prevention, table management, and draping methods.
+Research basic skills in massage therapy, including application of the five basic strokes (effleurage, petrissage, friction, tapotement, and vibration) in the context of full body relaxation massage using proper body mechanics, injury prevention, table management, and draping methods.

 Investigate basic skills in reflexology, including application of the technique.

-Examine basic skills in working with the pre-natal mother including proper draping techniques, contraindications for massage and bodywork, and positioningrequirements while using proper body mechanics and techniques for the side-lying position.
+Examine basic skills in working with the pre-natal mother including proper draping techniques, contraindications for massage and bodywork, and positioning requirements while using proper body mechanics and techniques for the side-lying position.

-Learn the skills necessary to provide pre-event and post-event sports massage including stretching techniques specific for the athlete such as table care, body mechanics, and injury prevention at sporting events.
+Examine skills necessary to provide pre-event and post-event sports massage including stretching, restorative, recovery, and rehab techniques specific for the athlete such as table care, body mechanics, and injury prevention at sporting events.

-Enhance palpatory skills by learning the names, origins, and insertions of the major muscles of the body with hands-on experience.
+Demonstrate palpatory skills by learning the names, origins, and insertions of the major muscles of the body with hands-on experience.

 Analyze skills for working with the seated client using a massage chair and a regular chair considering proper body mechanics, adjustments available for the massage chair, hygienic precautions, and marketing advantages.

+Differentiate considerations for special populations.

+Investigate considerations for fully clothed clients such as corporate massage and corporate accounts.

+Explore considerations for athletes including pre-event massage, post-event massage, restorative massage, and recovery and rehabilitation

+Analyze considerations for pregnant women during the first trimester, second trimester, and third trimester as well as considerations for prenatal and postpartum massages.

+Examine considerations for infants.

+Explore considerations for geriatric clients.

+Analyze considerations for chronically ill patients including hospice massage.

+Investigate considerations for disabled clients, including clients with visual and hearing impairment, physical, and psychological issues.